-- 4 cups cilantro loosely packed
+- 4 cups cilantro leaves (loosely packed)

 - 2 cloves garlic

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- juice from 2 limes
+- 2 limes (juiced)

-- 1/2 cup olive oil
+- ½ cup olive oil

-- 1/4 cup slivered almonds
+- ¼ cup slivered almonds

-- 1/4 cup parmesan cheese
+- ¼ cup parmesan cheese (shredded)

-Remove from heat and allow to cool slightly. (**leave the BBQ on for cooking the fish!)
+- Remove from heat and allow to cool slightly. (**leave the BBQ on for cooking the fish!)

-While jalapeño peppers are cooling, assemble all pesto ingredients in a 7-cup food processor fitted with a steel blade.
+- While jalapeño peppers are cooling, assemble all pesto ingredients in a 7-cup food processor fitted with a steel blade.

-Place the peeled and de-seeded jalapeños into the food processor and blend for 30 seconds.
+- Place the peeled and de-seeded jalapeños into the food processor and blend for 30 seconds.
 Scrape down the sides of the processor with a spatula and blend for 30 more seconds.

-Spray a large piece of aluminum foil with spray oil.
+- Spray a large piece of aluminum foil with spray oil.
 Arrange fish fillets on the aluminum, and spread generously with pesto.

-Cook the fish on the foil over medium heat on the barbecue.
+- Cook the fish on the foil over medium heat on the barbecue.
 Cook for 3 minutes, then flip and cook for another 4 minutes, or until fish is cooked through and flakes with a fork.